ergoplatform/ergo/papers/yellow/BlockProcessing.md

 For full node modifiers precessing workflow:

 1. Send ErgoSyncInfo message to connected peers
-2. Get response with INV message, containing ids of blocks, better then our best block
+2. Get response with INV message, containing ids of blocks, better than our best block
 3. Request headers for all ids from 2.
 4. On receiving header
 ```scala